-Tiffany Cheung, co-chair of Morrison & Foerster’s Class Actions & Mass Torts practice group, is sought after for her expertise and successful track record in defending clients in consumer class actions across a broad range of industries.
-She has extensive experience advising on Telephone Consumer Protection Act (TCPA) disputes as well as matters involving unfair business practices and consumer fraud laws in courts throughout the United States.
+Clients seek out Tiffany, co-chair of MoFo’s Class Actions & Mass Torts Practice Group, for her experience and successful track record in defending clients in consumer class actions in a broad range of industries.
+She has advised extensively on Telephone Consumer Protection Act (TCPA) disputes, as well as matters involving unfair business practices and consumer fraud laws, in courts throughout the United States.

-Ms. Cheung’s clients include leaders in the technology, health care, financial services, and retail sectors.
-Placing a strong emphasis on understanding her clients’ business and developing effective strategies to achieve their goals, Ms. Cheung was recently recognized in 2017 by BTI Consulting Group as one of a small group of attorneys nationwide who represent the “absolute best” of the best in the area of client service.
+Tiffany was recently recognized by BTI Consulting Group as one of a small group of attorneys nationwide who represent the “absolute best of the best” in the area of client service.
+Her clients include leaders in the technology, healthcare, financial services, and retail sectors.

-Ms. Cheung is an editor and frequent contributor to Morrison & Foerster’s Class Dismissed blog and serves as a contributing editor for the TCPA Report section of the firm’s Financial Services Quarterly Report.
-As a thought leader, she often speaks on key developments in class action privacy litigation to groups of industry peers.
+She is an editor, and frequent contributor, to the Morrison & Foerster’s Class Dismissed blog and a contributing editor of the TCPA Report section of MoFo’s Financial Services Quarterly Report.
+As a thought leader, Tiffany often speaks to groups of industry peers about key developments in class action privacy litigation.

-Ms. Cheung is committed to the firm’s pro bono program, and works on diverse matters including representing numerous clients in connection with guardianship proceedings and immigration proceedings for children.
+Because she is committed to the firm’s pro bono program, Tiffany works on diverse matters in that arena, including representing numerous clients in connection with guardianship proceedings and immigration proceedings for children.

 Data Breach Class Action for Technology CompanyRepresented technology company in a case involving data breach claims based on allegations of improper disclosure of personal identifying information, including social security numbers.
 (N.D.
 Cal.)